ivorscott/go-delve-reload/README.md

 mv *.pem ./api/tls
 ```

 The following demonstrates how we can switch between self-signed certificates and Traefik.
 When `cfg.Web.Production` is true, we are using Traefik.
-In Part 3 ("Docker Swarm and Traefik"), we will have a separate compose file for production.
+In a later post, we will have a separate Traefik compose file for production deployments.

 ```go
 // main.go